jmlauranson/christian.lauranson.com/content/en/home/contact.md

 weight: 130

 title: Contact
-subtitle: send a message to my family
+subtitle: Send a message to Christian's family

 content:
   # Automatically link email and phone or display as text?